deepinv/deepinv/docs/source/deepinv.physics.rst

     x_dagger = physics.A_dagger(y) # compute the pseudo-inverse operator
     x_prox = physics.prox_l2(x, y, .1) # compute the prox operator

-Some operators have singular value decompositions (see :class:deepinv.physics.DecomposablePhysics) which have additional methods.
+Some operators have singular value decompositions (see :class:`deepinv.physics.DecomposablePhysics`) which have additional methods.

 Non-linear operators